thi-ng/umbrella/packages/diff/README.md

 ## About

-Customizable diff implementations for arrays (sequential) & objects (associative), with or without linear edit logs
+Customizable diff implementations for arrays (sequential) & objects (associative), with or without linear edit logs.

 ## Status